J. B. Bickerstaff: Cleveland Cavaliers (2019–2024)

-On May 19, 2019, the Cleveland Cavaliers named Bickerstaff assistant and associate head coach.
+On May 19, 2019, the Cleveland Cavaliers named Bickerstaff associate head coach.

 On February 19, 2020, head coach John Beilein resigned as head coach of the Cavaliers, and Bickerstaff was announced as the new head coach.
 On March 10, the Cavaliers announced that they had agreed on a multi-year contract with Bickerstaff.
 On December 25, 2021, the Cavaliers signed Bickerstaff to a multi-year contract extension.
 Bickerstaff was fired on May 23, 2024, by the Cavaliers.

 Detroit Pistons (2024–present)

 On July 3, 2024, Bickerstaff became the new head coach of the Detroit Pistons.
 On December 23, Bickerstaff would lead the Pistons to their 15th win of the season.
-This would be one more win than the Pistons had for the entirety of the 2023-24 season.
+This would be one more win than the Pistons had for the entirety of the 2023–24 season.
+On March 3, 2025, Bickerstaff was named the NBA Eastern Conference Coach of the Month for February 2025 after guiding the Pistons to a 9–3 record, which included an eight-game winning streak and a 4–0 road mark.
 On March 28, 2025, Bickerstaff would help lead the Pistons to their first playoff appearance since the 2018–19 season.
-On March 31, 2025, Bickerstaff was ejected from the Pistons game against the Minnesota Timberwolves after an on-court brawl broke out.
-Players Ron Holland, Marcus Sasser and Donte DiVincenzo were also ejected.
-He finished in 2nd place in Coach of the Year voting in 2025.
+On March 30, 2025, Bickerstaff was ejected from the Pistons game against the Minnesota Timberwolves after an on-court brawl broke out.
+Pistons players Isaiah Stewart, Ron Holland, and Marcus Sasser were ejected, along with Timberwolves players Donte DiVincenzo and Naz Reid.
+Timberwolves assistant coach Pablo Prigioni was also ejected.

+Bickerstaff finished in 2nd place in Coach of the Year voting in 2025.

+The Detroit Pistons opened the 2025–26 season with a thirteen game win streak.
+He was named the Eastern Conference Coach of the Month for October/November 2025.

+On May 4, 2026, Bickerstaff and the Pistons agreed to a contract extension.